 Easy Chicken Biryani Recipe, a delicious chicken dinner that is bursting with amazing flavours.
 Rice cooked to perfection and chicken cooked in fragrant, but mild Indian spices are combined in one fanstastic dish that everyone in the family can enjoy.

 How to make chicken biryani at home

-It is probably worth mentioning that this chicken biryani is my take on this classic dish, and will never claim as it being original.
+It is probably worth mentioning that this chicken biryani is my take on this classic dish, a well simplified version.
 But, you know what, it is absolutely fantastic and l’m sure you’ll love it.

 If you’ve tried my EASY CHICKEN BIRYANI RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Easy Chicken Biryani Recipe, a delicious chicken dinner that is bursting with amazing flavours.
 Rice cooked to perfection and chicken cooked in fragrant, but mild Indian spices are combined in one fantastic dish that everyone in the family can enjoy.
 My version of chicken biryani is a lot simpler, so anyone can cook it..